How to Create a Page

 Add your Hero

-The Hero section is your page’s heading area, so it sets the tone for the entire page.
+The Hero section is your page’s heading area.
+It sets the tone for the entire page.
 Choose the option that best matches your page type:

 Different Types of Hero Sections